tom-sherman/blog/posts/03-converting-to-github-discussions.md

 # Converting this blog to GitHub Discussions

+> **Note** 2022-07-08 Update
+> I have since disabled issues.
+Frankly I can't remember why I cared so much about 404s to old issue links.
+Maybe they were linked from Twitter?
+Who knows.

 This blog is part cop out and part a statement about minimalism; _I'm going to manage the content with `git` anyways, why not host it with `git` too?_

 Up until now I've had issues enabled for discussing posts or asking me a question but since I created this blog GitHub have released the [Discusssions](https://docs.github.com/en/discussions) feature.
 This is a much better fit for a blog hosted within GitHub.